 using the body’s own immune system to attack cancer

-Once those targets are discovered, the team will develop the weapons the immune system can use to attack them.
+Once those targets are discovered, the team develops the weapons the immune system can use to attack them.

-To test these new therapies and make them available to kids everywhere, the team will conduct clinical trials involving multiple institutions across North America.
+To test these new therapies and make them available to kids everywhere, the team conducts clinical trials involving multiple institutions across North America.